janko/janko.io/_posts/2015-08-31-the-plugin-system-of-sequel-and-roda.md

 end
 ```

+Now all plugins can override the core behaviour ("Base"), because it's a plugin
+like any other.
 This is roughly how Roda is implemented.
-All of Roda's behaviour is contained
+All of Roda's
-in the "Base" plugin (*even* the `Roda.plugin` method), which gives plugins the
+behaviour is contained in the "Base" plugin (*even* the `Roda.plugin` method),
-ability to override *any* part of Roda.
+which gives plugins the ability to override *any* part of Roda.

 ### Requiring